 However, beyond individual experiences, the Australian study also revealed key issues at the level of current systems and structures around reporting interfaces with authorities.
 The most important of these were indications that people were confused or unsure of how to report, when and to whom.
 The second key issue was what the study called ‘the leaky pipeline’, in which initial or tentative efforts to share information, say with local police, saw those reporting bounced around from one agency or telephone service to another.
 The leakier the pipeline, the easier it is for people to lose heart, second-guess their decision to report and drop out of the process.

-In the UK, a current study is now underway, funded by CREST – the Centre for Research and Evidence on Security Threats.
-It expands and develops the approach of the Australian study through a sample of 75 community members and professional practitioners, with a particular focus on young adults, matching the demographic profile of many plotters and those who travelled to Syria.
+In the UK, a CREST-funded study expands and develops the approach of the Australian study through a sample of 75 community members and professional practitioners, with a particular focus on young adults, matching the demographic profile of many plotters and those who travelled to Syria.
 The UK study’s preliminary findings suggest we need to re-examine policy and practice approaches around two key issues.

 First, sharing concerns with authorities about an ‘intimate’ is likely to be the last resort, with respondents much more likely to seek help from figures of authority within communities first.
 This suggests that policy needs to acknowledge this reality and work in partnership with community organisations – the State needs to show more trust in community organisations as partners in terrorism prevention in the same ways it has done around hate crime reporting.
 This obviously raises issues around the current image and public understanding of the UK’s Prevent strategy.
 Respondents would also consider sharing concerns with trusted professionals, such as university lecturers and doctors.